 The Regulations for Establishing Standards for Accrediting Public Schools in Virginia specifies that students must earn three standard units of credit in Mathematics for a Standard Diploma and four standard units of credit for an Advanced Studies Diploma.
 In order to earn a Standard Diploma, students must complete at least two different courses from among Algebra I; Geometry; Algebra, Functions, and Data Analysis (AFDA); Algebra II; or other courses above the level of Algebra II.
 If taken, AFDA must be completed before Algebra II to meet the math courses approved by the board to satisfy this requirement.
-In order to earn an Advanced Studies Diploma, students must complete at least four different courses from among Algebra I, Geometry, Algebra I, Geometry, Algebra II, or other courses above the level of Algebra II.
-If taken, Algebra, Functions, and Data Analysis (AFDA) must be completed before Algebra II.
+In order to earn an Advanced Studies Diploma, students must complete at least four different courses from among Algebra I, Geometry, Algebra II, or other courses above the level of Algebra II.
 If taken, Algebra, Functions, and Data Analysis (AFDA) must be completed before Algebra II to meet this requirement.
 A computer science course credit earned by students may be considered a math course credit.
 Students' requests to enroll in more than one math course for new credit must receive approval from the principal.
-SOL tests are available for Algebra I, Algebra II, and Geometry.
+SOL tests are available for Algebra II, and Geometry.
 Students should work with their counselor to determine which test(s) are needed to verify credits for graduation.
 The federal Every Student Succeeds Act (ESSA) requires all students to take a SOL math test while in high school.